Exposing minimal composition of Kohn-Sham theory and its extendability: Practice of Kohn-Sham theory

+having no contribution from $E_{ei}$.
 Since $U_{ei}$ in Eq.~\eqref{eq:H_electrons} carries characteristics of individual systems, $E^\mathrm{KS}_\mathrm{reg}$ is expected to be universal.
-As long as $H_\mathrm{reg}$ or its exchange-correlation part shown below is perturbative, regularity of $E^\mathrm{KS}_\mathrm{reg}$, seems to have a good chance to be satisfied [Condition (c) in Sec.~\ref{subsec:criterion}].
-There have been attempts to extend the theory to include other variables in $\mathbf{Q}$, as mentioned in Sec.~\ref{sec:intro}, although the representability issues are not necessarily explored sufficiently.
+As long as $H_\mathrm{reg}$ or its exchange-correlation part shown below is perturbative, the regularity of $E^\mathrm{KS}_\mathrm{reg}$ is likely satisfied.
+There have been attempts to extend the theory to include other variables in $\mathbf{Q}$ as mentioned in Sec.~\ref{sec:intro}, although the representability issues have not been explored sufficiently.